Transformers: The Last Knight (2017)

 Nate’s Grade: D

-Posted on June 22, 2017, in 2017 Movies and tagged action, aliens, anthony hopkins, bad movies, cars, john goodman, john turturro, laura haddock, mark wahlberg, michael bay, robots, sci-fi, sequel, stanley tucci, steve buscemi.
+Posted on June 22, 2017, in 2017 Movies and tagged action, aliens, anthony hopkins, cars, john goodman, john turturro, laura haddock, mark wahlberg, michael bay, robots, sci-fi, sequel, stanley tucci, steve buscemi.
 Bookmark the permalink.
 1 Comment.